ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-mzr.md

 # Multizone region
 {: #fss-mzr}

 Expanding the single zone region topology into a multizone region (MZR) topology, introduces complexity around high availability of components.
-It also introduces some new capabilities, including stretch network between the data centers and stretched VSAN.
+It also introduces some new capabilities, including stretched networking between the data centers and stretched VSAN.

 ## Multi data center view
 {: #fss-mzr-view}